 4) 81% of us aren’t in full-time employment.
 Personally I’ve spent less than two years of my life being one of the 19%.

 11) 70% of people on the autism spectrum have something else as well (ADHD, dyslexia, dyspraxia, for example).
-Special needs are often a bit of a Venn diagram.
+Special needs and neurodiversity are often a bit of a Venn diagram.

 12) Some people with autism are the nicest, most kind-hearted people you’ll ever meet.
 Other autistic people are dicks.
 You know, because we’re people.